pmatseykanets/gh-tools/README.md

 ## Authentication

-All tools require a GitHub access token in order to authenticate API requests and use following methods, in the order of precedence, to infer/set the token:
+All tools require a GitHub personal access token in order to authenticate API requests and use following methods, in the order of precedence, to infer/set the token:

-- If `-token` flag is used a user will be asked to enter the token interactively
+- `-token` flag, in which case the user will be asked to enter the token interactively
 - `GHTOOLS_TOKEN` environment variable
 - `GITHUB_TOKEN` environment variable
 - `~/.config/gh-tools/auth.yml` file, containing the token